 Motorists have a responsibility to operate their vehicles in a safe manner according to Texas traffic laws.
 When a driver gets behind the wheel of car or truck while intoxicated, their unsafe and erratic driving can kill those on or near the roads.
 In addition, advancements in technology have caused many preventable deaths due to distracted drivers.
 Distracted drivers turn their attention from their road and surrounding vehicles when they engage in distracting activities such as using their cellphone for texting, talking, and checking, as well as changing the radio station, eating, using navigation, and any other activity inside the cabin that detracts focus from driving.
 Any one of these reckless behaviors can lead to a fatal car accident.
 A negligent driver can be held accountable for their actions, including any resulting fatalities from a vehicle collision.
 This can include passengers in the driver’s vehicle, drivers and passengers in other vehicles, as well as pedestrians or cyclists who may have been killed in the accident.

-Employers have a duty to ensure workers are free from danger when performing their jobs.
 Unsafe working conditions put workers at a greater risk of suffering a fatal accident.
 Many occupations are inherently hazardous in nature, and workers in these fields rely on and trust that their employers are following federal guidelines regarding workplace safety.
 Employers are required by federal law to take all necessary precautions to ensure a safe workplace, including but not limited to:

 - Safeguarding all machinery and tools